• Skip to primary navigation

 A good organic quality jam or preserving it is very pricey too.

-I did choose to cut the quince, this is how I generally make my quince jam but if I am in a hurry or I am not in the mood for all that chopping, I grate it, it is super easy.
-I do like some chunks though so I cut them or I make them mixed, diced, and grated.
+In general, I cut the quince to make my quince jam, but if I am in a hurry or I am not in the mood for all that chopping, I grate it; it is super easy.
+I do like some chunks, though, so I cut them or I make them mixed, diced, and grated.

 🥘 Ingredients needed